Great Question – Let’s find out if an FHA loan is the right loan for you

-- Roof- must no have defects or signs of leaking
+- Roofs must not have defects or signs of leaking.

 The above are just some of the items an appraiser will report on when visiting the property.
-The FHA does not require cosmetic repairs or minor defects, deferred maintenance as long as it does not affect the safety and security of the homeowner.
+The FHA does not require cosmetic or minor defects repairs or deferred maintenance repairs as long as safety and security of the homeowner is not affected.
 The appraiser will submit a report with a list of repairs necessary in order for the mortgage to be approved.
-These repairs will need to be completed prior to settlement date.
+These repairs will need to be completed prior to the settlement date.

 Mortgage Insurance Premiums